 Do You Take My Insurance?

-PREPARE/ENRICH premarital counseling sessions can be 50-min or 90-min and are billed at the respective session rate.
-There is a one-time fee of $35 for the accompanying online assessment.
-Clients keep all hard copy materials e.g. Couple’s Workbook.
+PREPARE/ENRICH premarital counseling sessions can be 50 or 90 minutes, and some of our therapists offer double 90-minutes sessions.
+Each session is billed based on the duration, and the rate established by your healthcare provider, with a one-time fee for the accompanying online assessment.
+Clients keep all hard copy materials, e.g. Couple’s Workbook.

 Cash, checks, and most major credit cards are accepted.

-People generally experience significant improvement within 8 – 20 sessions.
-However, we may only meet for a few weeks to help you cope with a short-term problem.
+This is a difficult question to answer, in truth.
+For example, research has shown that couples who are treated by a provider who is competent to practice from an Emotionally Focused Couples Therapy approach generally experience significant improvement within 8 – 20 sessions.
+However, it is important to curb your expectations as there are other factors to consider.
+We may only meet for a few weeks to help you cope with a short-term problem.
 Treatment may last longer if you have long-term challenges.

 The length of therapy will depend on the following factors: